Home

 • Is our only allegiance to Him and His directives?

-• Do we spend enough time seeking Him in His Word to learn these directives?
+• Do we spend enough time seeking Him, in His Word, to learn these directives?
 Or do we spend more time educating ourselves on the mechanics of art?

 • Why are we so slow to trust God to be our teacher and our guide?

-I am ashamed to say that when I search deep, all too often, I fall seriously short.
+Unfortunately, I am ashamed to say that when I search deep, all too often, I fall seriously short.

 We are all 'works in progress'!